Deepthi-013/AICTE-Image-Classification_Deepthi/README.md

 ## Dataset
 Kaggle Dogs vs. Cats - https://www.kaggle.com/c/dogs-vs-cats/overview

-## App
-Open the app: The app will open in your default web browser.
-If not, navigate to http://localhost:8501/

 ## Key Features
 **Image Classification:** Classifies images into two categories: dogs and cats.